4 Marvel Characters We'd Love To See Nicolas Cage Play

 A lesser-known character than those mentioned above, the Mad Thinker is often an antagonist of the Fantastic Four.
 Sometimes referred to just as the Thinker, he was created by Jack Kirby and Stan Lee.
 The villain first appeared in "Fantastic Four" #15 in 1963.
 The Mad Thinker specializes in robotics, but he can also predict the future, thanks to his math skills and complex machinery, which would now probably just be called computers.
 Known only by the name Julius, his past is still very much a mystery, giving writers plenty of freedom to pen a cinematic backstory for him.

-We probably won't find the Fantastic Four in the MCU for a few more years, but Cage would be brilliant as this unhinged adversary of Reed Richards.
+Now that the Fantastic Four are a part of the Marvel Cinematic Universe, wouldn't be great to see Cage as this unhinged adversary of Pedro Pascal's Reed Richards?
 Can't you just see the actor playing a mad scientist?
 I certainly can.
 Plus, the Mad Thinker's greatest creation is the fabulously titled Awesome Android, which is capable of mimicking its opponents' powers.
-Believe it or not, Awesome Andy has a redemption arc in the comics and also major connections to She-Hulk — who is soon to get her own Disney+ show.
+Believe it or not, Awesome Andy has a redemption arc in the comics and also major connections to She-Hulk — so Cage playing this character could impact multiple MCU storylines.

 Kraven the Hunter